House GOP prepares to impeach Homeland Security chief over handling of U.S. border

 The House Committee on Homeland Security is considering articles of impeachment for Homeland Security Secretary Alejandro Mayorkas over his handling of the influx of migrants crossing the U.S. border with Mexico.

-Republicans on the committee are expected to approve the articles along party lines on Tuesday, setting up a vote on the full House floor as early as this week.
-The two articles accuse Mayorkas of "willful and systemic refusal to comply with the law" in enforcing border policy and "breach of public trust."
+Republicans on the committee are expected to approve the articles along party lines on Tuesday, setting up a vote on the full House floor soon.
+The two articles charge Mayorkas with "willful and systemic refusal to comply with the law" in enforcing border policy and "breach of public trust."

+House Homeland Security Chairman Mark Greene, R-Tenn., argued Mayorkas has not lived up to his oath to the Constitution, and "the results have been catastrophic and have endangered the lives and livelihoods of all Americans."

 Mayorkas defended his actions, and the actions of his agency in a letter sent to the committee on Tuesday.
 He argued that Congress has failed to provide the administration the tools and legal authority needed to address the issues at the border.